 The ordering area looks as if it’s a courtyard (it’s obviously indoors), with moderately sized rooms emanating out from this area.
 The most popular of these overlooks the loading area of ‘it’s a small world,’ and I assume this is the most difficult place to snag a seat.
 I’m sure if you waited you’d have luck, but we’re impatient and have never been able to find a seat in here.
 I’m not sure that we’d want to, anyway, as this room is rather loud.
 In general, these rooms are cutely themed with some neat details like murals, clocks, and statues, and have an “old-timey” charm to them.
 To some, that old-timey charm might instead look like dated ambiance that’s due for a refresh.
 While I think a refresh might be nice, the look is definitely intentional.
 It’s not as if this is your grandparents’ living room, looking the same today as it did during the Cuban Missile Crisis with its formaldehyde finishing and burnt sienna shag carpeting.

 Rather than dining inside, we prefer eating outside on the balcony overlooking Fantasyland.
-For a while, whenever we passed by Pinocchio Village Haus this area was closed, but in December 2012, we finally saw it open and were able to dine up there!
+For a while, whenever we passed by Pinocchio Village Haus this area was closed, but we finally saw it open and were able to dine up there!
 Seating is very limited up here but most people don’t know about this location, so you might have luck getting a spot up here.
 This location is great; not only do you get away from the noise and crowds in the main dining rooms, but you have an excellent view of Fantasyland and New Fantasyland.
 If all of the seating were like this, Pinocchio Village Haus would receive higher marks.

 One area where Pinocchio Village Haus does receive high marks is the food on the new menu.
 Gone are the greasy pizzas comparable to what you’d find at Pizza Planet, replaced by flatbreads.
 I’ve been a little surprised at the divided reaction to these flatbreads.
 I’ve read many complaints from people whose children (or in some cases, they themselves) prefer the regular pizza that the flatbreads replaced.
 I disagree with the notion of judging things based upon the preferences of children (who also love playing in cardboard boxes and eat things that come out of their own noses, among other suspect preferences) so the idea that kids won’t like flatbreads in no way impacts the score here.
 By any reasonable measure, these flatbreads are substantially better than the pizzas they replaced.